Causal Evidence that Language Models use Confidence to Drive Behavior: Results

-To determine whether this behavior reflects genuine metacognitive control -- where internal confidence signals drive abstention decisions -- we next turned to computational modeling.
-This allowed us to test whether abstention behavior in Phase 2 could be explained by a two-stage metacognitive framework (Figure \ref{fig:confidence_framework}).
-In this framework, Stage 1 represents the formation of an answer and associated confidence representation, while Stage 2 represents a threshold-based policy that maps confidence to abstention decisions.
-Critically, we used Phase 1 chosen confidence to model abstention behavior.
-In Phase 1, the model must select among real answer options without the possibility of abstaining, so the chosen confidence reflects the model's internal evaluation of its selected response uncontaminated by the presence of an abstention option.
-Phase 1 confidence signals therefore provides a clean measure for testing whether confidence representations formed independently (Phase 1) generalize to drive abstention behavior when that option becomes available (Phase 2).
-Supporting the stability of these confidence representations, the Phase 1 chosen option remained the highest-confidence option among real alternatives in 82.0\% of Phase 2 trials and 81.6\% of Phase 4 trials, demonstrating substantial consistency in confidence ranking across phases despite the presence of the abstention option.
+We used Phase~1 calibrated confidence to model Phase~2 abstention behavior within a two-stage confidence-decision framework (Figure~\ref{fig:paradigm_CDpathway}): Stage~1 represents the formation of confidence representations, and Stage~2 a threshold-based policy mapping confidence to abstention decisions.
+Phase~1 confidence provides a pre-decisional measure uncontaminated by the presence of an abstention option, allowing a clean test of whether confidence representations formed independently generalize to drive abstention when that option becomes available.
+At the same time, it remains strongly informative about later behavior: the Phase~1 chosen option remained the highest-confidence real alternative in 82.0\% of Phase~2 trials and 81.6\% of Phase~4 trials.
+Notably, the cross-phase stability of the real-option confidence distribution was significantly higher on answered trials than on abstention trials in Phase~2(see Supplemental Results), consistent with a two-stage process in which the model first evaluates the real options and then reassesses when internal confidence falls below an implicit threshold---a mechanism we validate directly in Phase~4 using externally specified thresholds.